koichi-murakami/g4python/README.md

 **G4PY_QT5_PRELOAD**

-If you use Anaconda version of Ptyhon3, there might be library conflict for Qt5 library.
-To avoid the conflict,  Geant4Py will preload the sytem Qt5 forcely if this enviroment variable is set.
+If you use the Anaconda version of Ptyhon3, there might be a library conflict for the Qt5 library.
+To avoid the conflict,  Geant4Py will preload the system Qt5 forcibly if this environment variable is set.
 ~~~
 # export G4PY_QT5_PRELOAD=1 (bash/zsh)
 # setenv G4PY_QT5_PRELOAD 1 (csh/tcsh)
 ~~~

 > This is a temporal solution.
 We recommend building Geant4 without
-> the Qt5 feature to avoid the conflict.
+> the Qt5 feature to avoid conflict.

+### Multi-threading feature
+In the current version of Geant4Py, we limit Geant4 in sequential mode forcibly by setting `G4FORCE_RUN_MANAGER_TYPE` inside `__init__.py` script.
+In the future release, hopefully, we can release this limitation.

 ----
 ## How to run Python